 - If an employer’s drop in revenue is less than 30%, they are still eligible and can continue receiving the subsidy as employees return to work and their revenue recovers.

-- Employers who were unpaid for 14 or more days can, unlike for claim periods 1 to 4, be included in the employer’s calculation.
+- Employees who were unpaid for 14 or more days can, unlike for claim periods 1 to 4, be included in the employer’s calculation.

-- Employers can use either the current period’s revenue drop or the previous period’s (whichever works in their favour).
+- Employers can use either the current period’s revenue drop or the revenue drop in a previous claim period (whichever works in their favour).

-- For periods 5 and 6, the subsidy rate will be 75% for those employers whose revenue dropped at least 30%.
+- For periods 5 and 6, the subsidy rate will be at least 75% for those employers whose revenue dropped at least 30% up to a maximum of $847/week per eligible employee

 More information on eligibility criteria can be found here.